-Browse gear handpicked to match your skills –OR- shop all products by type
+Browse by skill level –OR- shop all products by type

 “Wear a helmet.”
 You know this, otherwise, why would you be on SportsProtective.com?
 Thankfully, you’ve come to realize that you have but one brain and, without a helmet appropriate for snowboarding, your brain and everything it does for you is at risk.
 Nobody should bet their brain that they can do something spectacular on a snowboard.
 Please wear a helmet.

 Your next most likely point of failure for snowboarders is the wrists.
 If you don’t know someone who has broken or injured their wrist snowboarding, watch this video (jump ahead to 2 minutes for a great visual).
 Wrist guards keep you on the slopes and in the parks for the whole season.
 A wrist injury will not.

 The board is just the beginning.
 Whether you're just getting started with snowboarding, an intermediate rider, or an experienced shredder, it pays to invest in quality snowboarding safety gear.

 If you're new to boarding, protective gear will keep you safe as you learn proper stance on the snowboard and how to side slip, edge, and carve.
 As you gain experience, good equipment will help protect your head, wrists, and tailbone from injury while you gain the confidence to learn new tricks and take your turn in the park and pipe.